This article is available to download in an alternative format at the bottom of this page.

 2. Select the Google Account Profile Icon in the upper-right corner, followed by 'Manage your Google Account'.

-- Google Prompt - the Google Prompt option allows users to receive a notification to a Mobile or Tablet that will prompt you to accept or deny the sign in request using your preferred device(s).
+Google Prompt - The Google Prompt option allows users to receive a notification to a Mobile or Tablet that will prompt you to accept or deny the sign in request using your preferred device(s).
 See the How do I set up Google Prompt as a 2FA method? article for more information.

 -

-- Backup codes can be refreshed at any time should you use all of your available codes, or your existing codes are no longer secure, by accessing the '2-Step Verification' page, selecting 'Backup codes', followed by the 'Refresh' icon to generate a series of new codes.
+Backup codes can be refreshed at any time should you use all of your available codes, or your existing codes are no longer secure, by accessing the '2-Step Verification' page, selecting 'Backup codes', followed by the 'Refresh' icon to generate a series of new codes.
 You can also use the 'Delete' option to remove your codes and disable backup codes if desired.

 What if I don't have a smartphone / want to provide my telephone number / can't install an Authenticator Application?